PauloOrtizF/predictive-brain-lab.github.io/lab_basics.md

 * Schedule your practice session well in advance (at least a week before your real PPM), so you will have enough time to incorporate the feedback.
 You can find the organizer of the Group Meetins [here](https://docs.google.com/spreadsheets/d/1-p_r4GLCh4wok5BapZ6wtmsAPfmVzbRjLF9QH-F-mtI/edit?usp=sharing)
 * Take notes during your (practice) PPM or ask a group member to do so for you.
 This ensures you will caputre all the important and interest comments and suggestions people bring up during your presentation!

+### Calculating Sample Size
+* Sample size should be established before data collection begins.
+Whenever possible, conduct a power calculation to determine sample size.
+We recommend using [G*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower.html) software for it.
+It contains useful tutorials and videos on how to get an informed sample size for your study.
+* If a power calculation for your study is too complicated, you can follow this default rule: Aim for studies with at least 80% power to detect effect sizes of at least moderate magnitude (Cohen's d > 0.5).
+  * For within-subject designs, recruit N = 34 subjects with good data quality.
+  * For between-subjects designs, recruit N = 64 subjects per group.

+### Project Proposal Sheet

+Project Proposal Sheet

+Before you give your PPM, you prepare a form called a Project Proposal Sheet.
+After you have given your PPM, you hand in this form.

+See the intranet for a download on the form and to read about the requirements.

+Tips:

+Most projects in the lab fall under the blanket CMO2014/288.
+For behavioral projects the standard storage quota will usually be enough.
+For neuroimaging projects, you will calculate your own storage quota.
+If you need to store in-between analysis steps, you may need some storage space for this also.
+Get all the required signatures before you give your PPM.
+That way, you can hand in the form right away after your PPM so you will get your project number and can start making bookings etc.